 Follow The Rhythm

 Create a pattern of sounds using musical instruments like drums or even pots and pans with wooden spoons.
 For instance, you bang on the drum three times.
-Then have your child repeat what you did.
-As the child increases their proficiency, you can make rhythm patterns more complicated.
+Then, have your child repeat what you did.

 Listening Activity With Blocks